How to Write a Perfect Bug Report

 - A bug report template that’s pre-populated

-- An HTML wizard to collect this information before submitting a bug
+- A form or wizard to collect this information before submitting a bug

 - A culture of debugging excellence